 Carolyn was influential in the 2004 decision to bring world-class artists to Great Falls audiences on a regular basis.

 Yo-Yo Ma was the first to take stage at the Mansfield Theater, and since then the Great Falls Symphony has performed with many more artists such as Itzhak Perlman, Midori, Sir James Galway, Christopher Parkening, Jubilant Sykes, Béla Fleck, and more.

 In addition, under Carolyn's leadership, the Symphony's Endowment was established in 1994 and has become a strong foundation for the organization's stability and growth.

 To honor Carolyn's service to the Great Falls Symphony Association, the Guest Artist Endowment Fund was established to support the guest artist budget and help protect and grow the financial resources needed to present high-caliber guest artists to the Great Falls community for years to come.

-The Symphony recently raised endowed funds to establish the Mary Moore Choral Scholarship in the name founding Symphonic choir Conductor, Mary E. Moore.
-A scholarship in the amount of $1,000 will be awarded on an annual basis to an outstanding student from District 6 (Great Falls area), who is studying music, with an emphasis on choral music to assist in furthering their study at the university level.
+The Symphony recently raised endowed funds to establish the Mary Moore Choral Scholarship in the name of founding Symphonic Choir Conductor Mary E. Moore.
+A scholarship in the amount of $1,000 will be awarded on an annual basis to an outstanding student from District 6 (Great Falls area), who is studying music with an emphasis on choral music, to assist in furthering their study at the university level.

-The Symphonic Choir, under the direction of Mary Moore, was organized in September of 1960, with a two-fold purpose: to give talented singers in the community an opportunity to continue their musical interest, and to present to the listening public selections from the vast field of fine choral literature.
+The Symphonic Choir, under the direction of Mary Moore, was organized in September of 1960 with a two-fold purpose: To give talented singers in the community an opportunity to continue their musical interest, and to present selections from the vast field of fine choral literature to the listening public.

-Honor Mary Moore by supporting the scholarship endowment for musicians of the future.
+Honor Mary Moore by supporting the scholarship endowment for talented musicians of the future.

 Contact Executive Director Hillary Rose Shepherd about how to contribute to the Mary Moore Choral Scholarship Endowment.